-Fig 6.
+Fig 7.
 Screening data.
 (A) Assay setup with capture of antibody from media and injection of antigen, and (B) Comparison of different antigen binding profiles for identification of stable, very stable, and biphasic binding properties.

-During these stages, samples are often crude and of limited volume with ELISA-based methods commonly used in screening to provide end-point results.
-Biacore systems can monitor and quantitate the entire interaction, and samples from cell culture supernatants can be directly injected (24).
-With the assay setup described in Figure 6, injections for capture of antibody and antigen binding are made in sequence (Fig. 6A).
-The antibody capture step provides information related to the expression level/concentration of the antibody and the second injection provides information on the rate and stability of the interaction with antigen.
-The antigen binding level may provide stoichiometric information and a closer inspection of the buffer flow phase may reveal whether the interaction is monophasic or biphasic (Fig 6B).
-With hundreds to thousands of sensorgrams, it may be convenient to condense the result into plots of report points (Fig 7).
-In Figure 7A, the position of two regions - stability early and stability late - are highlighted in the sensorgrams.
-In Figure 7B, a plot of the response levels associated with these regions is used to rapidly identify binders with slow off-rate.
-In this way, Biacore systems are capable of yielding high-content information with single injections of antibody and antigen.
+With hundreds to thousands of sensorgrams, it may be convenient to condense the result into plots of report points (Fig 8).
+In Figure 8A, the position of two regions: stability early and stability late are highlighted in the sensorgrams.
+In Figure 8B, a plot of the response levels associated with these regions are used to rapidly identify binders with slow offrate.
+In this way, Biacore[TM] systems are capable of yielding high-content information with single injections of antibody and antigen.
 Data analysis is straightforward and can be focused directly to the desired binding properties.

-Fig 7.
+Fig 8.
 Sensorgram and report point analysis.
 (A) Antigen binding to antibody is presented in overlay plots.
 Two regions: stability early and stability late are indicated.
 (B) Response levels associated with the stability early region is plotted versus the response level from the stability late region.
 If the values are identical no dissociation has occurred, and the most stable binders are found close to the 100% left line.